peterjlee/asc-ImageJ-VickersHardness/README.md

 <h3>Vickers Hardness Macro</h3>
 <p>This ImageJ macro:
-<br />1: Uses Feret axes to measure the Vickers Hardness values from diamond indents taken with known loads and adds them to an existint Results table.
+<br />1: Uses Feret axes to measure the Vickers Hardness values from diamond indents taken with known loads and adds them to an open Results table.
 <br />2: Estimates the Yield Strength from the HV values.
 <br />3: Optionally draws the Feret axes on the selected image</p>
 <p><img src="/images/HV-macro_options_452x319.png" alt="Options dialog for HV macro." width="452" height="319" /></p>
 <p><img src="/images/HV-indent_with_FeretAxes_111x104.jpg" alt="Example of HV diamond indent with Feret axes." width="111" height="104" /></p>

 <h3>Requirements</h3>
-<p>This macro requires that the indents have been thresholded and Analyze Particle has already been run with the indents added to the ROI manager</p>
+<p>This macro requires that the indents have been thresholded and Analyze Particles has already been run with the indents added to the ROI manager</p>
 <p><img src="/images/HV-entries_added-to-Results_536x366.png" alt="HV and YS entries added to Results table" width="536" /></p>

 <p><sub><sup>